 Generally, the amount of gain or loss recognized by a U.S. holder is an amount equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition and (ii) the U.S. holder's adjusted tax basis in its Common Stock or Offered Warrants so disposed of.
-A U.S. holder's adjusted tax basis in its Common Stock or Offered Warrants generally will equal the U.S. holder's acquisition cost, less, in the case of a share of Common Stock, any prior distributions treated as a return of capital, or in the case of a U.S. holder that acquired Common Stock upon exercise of an Offered Warrant for cash, as described below in "U.S. Holders - Exercise, Lapse or Redemption of an Offered Warrant".
+A U.S. holder's adjusted tax basis in its Common Stock or Offered Warrants generally will equal the U.S. holder's adjusted tax basis in its Common Stock or Offered Warrants generally will equal the U.S. holder's acquisition cost, less, in the case of a share of Common Stock, any prior distributions treated as a return of capital, or in the case of a U.S. holder that acquired Common Stock upon exercise of an Offered Warrant for cash, as described below in "U.S. Holders - Exercise, Lapse or Redemption of an Offered Warrant".
 U.S. holders who acquired Common Stock pursuant to the exercise of Warrants (other than Offered Warrants) are urged to consult their own tax advisors regarding their tax bases and holding periods in such Common Stock.
-However, for U.S. holders who acquired Common Stock pursuant to the exercise of Warrants (other than Offered Warrants), the impact of such exercise on a U.S. holder's holding period or tax basis of such Common Stock generally should be consistent with the discussion under "U.S. - Exercise, Lapse or Redemption of an Offered Warrant"
+However, for U.S. holders who acquired Common Stock pursuant to the exercise of Warrants (other than Offered Warrants) are urged to consult their own tax advisors regarding their tax bases and holding periods in such Common Stock.
+However, for U.S. holders who acquired Common Stock pursuant to the exercise of a U.S. holder's holding period or tax basis of such Common Stock generally should be consistent with the discussion under "U.S. - Exercise, Lapse or Redemption of an Offered Warrant" below.